 - Sliding is allowed only at second base and third base.
 Runners need to exercise caution to avoid injury.

 - The defensive team will be allowed to have 10 or 11 players on the field, depending on specific division rules.
 In the typical configuration, 11 defensive players allow for 4 conventional outfielders plus a short fielder.
 Defensive substitutions can be made at any time.

 - All players on the roster will bat in the designated order regardless of when they play in a defensive position.

 - To keep the games moving along, batters will face a short count.
 Each at-bat begins with a pitch count of one ball and one strike.

 - Teams are limited to 5 runs per inning, except for the last inning.
-Other rules to limit excessive offense are likely to be included.
+Other rules to limit excessive offense might be added in the future.

 - For those who find sprinting difficult, the rules allow for courtesy runners.
-Batters must run to first base on their own.
+Batters typically run to first base on their own.
 If a batter reaches first base safely, he may request a courtesy runner after the play is over.
-The courtesy runner serves as a base running substitute for the batter until the runner scores or the inning ends.
+The courtesy runner serves as a base-running replacement for the batter until the runner scores or the inning ends.